 Once our team sees your pet, our specialists continue to communicate with your veterinarian to keep him or her updated while diagnosing and treating your pet.
 That partnership continues until we are able to return your pet to your regular veterinarian’s care.

 We Treat Emergencies without a Referral

 We are also available 24-hours a day, every day if your pet is in need of emergency veterinary care.
 We are able to assist your pet in any type of emergency from less complex cases to severe traumas and critical illnesses.
-VSC is one of only about a dozen veterinary hospitals internationally to be a Certified Level 1 Veterinary Trauma Center by The American College of Veterinary Emergency and Critical Care’s (ACVECC) Veterinary Committee on Trauma (VetCOT).
+VSC is one a Certified Veterinary Trauma Center by The American College of Veterinary Emergency and Critical Care’s (ACVECC) Veterinary Committee on Trauma (VetCOT).
 We have also been designated as a Veterinary Emergency and Critical Care Society (VECCS) Facility at its top-level – Level 1 – for having the highest standard of care with regard to our staffing, continuing education, emergency capabilities, facility, and in-patient support capabilities.

 We are an American Animal Hospital Association (AAHA) accredited specialty hospital.
 If your pet does come through our ER, we will contact your primary veterinarian.